Rhinoceros 3D: File formats

 The Rhinoceros file format (.3DM) is useful for the exchange of NURBS geometry.
 The Rhino developers started the openNURBS Initiative to provide computer graphics software developers the tools to accurately transfer 3-D geometry between applications.
 An open-source toolkit, openNURBS includes the 3DM file format specification, documentation, C++ source code libraries and .NET 2.0 assemblies to read and write the file format on supported platforms – Windows, Windows x64, Mac, and Linux.

 Compatibility

 Rhinoceros offers compatibility with other software as it supports over 30 CAD file formats for importing and exporting.

-The following CAD and image file formats are natively supported (without the use of external plug-ins):
+The following CAD or image files are natively supported (without the use of external plug-ins):